radian-software/prescient.el/README.md

   This can be one of `nil`, `t`, or `smart` (the default).
 If `smart`, then case folding is disabled when upper-case characters are used.

-* Filter-method toggling commands: `selectrum-prescient.el` and
-  `vertico-prescient.el` will both bind commands to toggle filter methods in the current completion buffer. `corfu-prescient.el` will bind the commands while the Corfu pop-up is active.
+* Quickly adjusting filtering: Commands are available to temporarily toggle filter methods on or off while you're completing candidates.
+  These commands are similar in usage to Isearch's own toggling commands, except that multiple filtering methods can be active at the same time.

   For example, to toggle regexp filtering on or off (perhaps you're searching for a long/complex candidate), you can press `M-s r`.
 If you wish to use *only* regexp filtering, you can use `C-u M-s r` to unconditionally turn on regexp filtering and turn off all other methods.
-This toggling is a buffer-local effect, and does not change the default filter behavior.
+This toggling is a buffer-local effect, and does not change the default filtering behavior.
 For that, customize `prescient-filter-method`.

-  These commands are similar in usage to Isearch's own toggling commands, except that multiple filtering methods can be active at the same time.
+  `selectrum-prescient.el` and `vertico-prescient.el` will both bind
+  commands to toggle filter methods in the current completion buffer.
+  `corfu-prescient.el` will bind the commands while the Corfu pop-up is active.
 While the integration mode is enabled, `M-s` is bound to `prescient-toggle-map` in the completion buffer or Corfu pop-up, and is used as a prefix key to access the commands.

   | Key     | Command                           |
   |---------|-----------------------------------|